-We are guided by a commitment to environmental sustainability, recognising it's position as one the University's 'Ethical Grand Challenges'.
+We are guided by a commitment to environmental sustainability, recognising its position as one of the University's 'Ethical Grand Challenges'.

 Staff and students can get involved with the University-wide sustainability activities through the Think Sustainably, Take Action initiative.

-At a School level we have a School Environment Team involving both academic and administrative staff and students that oversees an Environmental Sustainability Policy.
+At a School level, we have a School Environment Team involving both academic and administrative staff and students that oversee an Environmental Sustainability Policy.

 Think Sustainably, Take Action